r-neal-kelly/nkr/STYLE.md

     }
     ```

 - **Collisions**: On occasion there will be name collisions with lower case labels and keywords.
-In those instances, it is recommended to prefix a *$* before the label name:
+In those instances, it is recommended to postfix a *$* before the label name:

     ```cpp
-    namespace nkr { namespace $static {
+    namespace nkr { namespace static$ {

         class type_t
         {
         public:
-            word_t $operator;
+            word_t operator$;
         };

     }}